wtsi-hgi/nextflow-pipelines/README.md

-contains several pipelines used buy sanger hgi team, the main one is
+contains several pipelines used by Sanger hgi team, the main one is

 # Nextflow-RNAseq